Civic Leadership Virtual Collaboratory

 Join us 12 September 2024, from 1:00 – 3:00 p.m.
 EDT (UTC-4) on Zoom for this critical conversation and learning experience.

-Attendees will experience a rich blend of lecture, small group exercises, and discussions that lead to deeper understanding of the powerful relationship between identity, systemic change, and leadership — an essential combination in a healthy democracy.
+Attendees will experience a rich blend of lecture, small breakouts, and panelist responses that lead to deeper understanding of the powerful relationship between identity, systemic change, and leadership — an essential combination in a healthy democracy.
+Discussants Angela Carr Klitzsch (CEO of Women4Change), Mike Hardy (Professor and Executive Director of the Centre for Trust, Peace and Social Relations at Coventry University and Board Chair for the International Leadership Association), and Mark Gerzon (President, Mediators Foundation) will lead the post-presentation discussion with Dr. Heifetz and collaboratory attendees.

 Ronald Heifetz (Keynote) is among the world’s foremost authorities on the practice and teaching of leadership.
 He advises heads of governments, businesses, and nonprofit organizations across the globe.
 In 2016, President Juan Manuel Santos of Colombia highlighted Heifetz’s advice in his Nobel Peace Prize Lecture.
 Heifetz founded the Center for Public Leadership at Harvard Kennedy School where he is the King Hussein bin Talal Senior Lecturer in Public Leadership.
 Heifetz played a pioneering role in establishing leadership as an area of study and education at Harvard, in the United States, and around the world.
 His research addresses two key challenges: developing a conceptual foundation for the analysis and practice of leadership; and developing transformative methods for leadership education, training, and consultation.